Representation Stability for Configuration Spaces of Graphs: Introduction

 \section{Introduction}

 For a topological space $X$ and a finite set $S$ we define the \emph{ordered configuration space of $X$ with particles $S$} as

-For $n\in\Nat$ we write $\mathbf{n}\defeq \{1, 2, \ldots, n\}$ and $\Conf_n(X)\defeq \Conf_{\mathbf{n}}(X)$.
+For $n\in\Nat$ we write $\LST{n}\defeq \{1, 2, \ldots, n\}$ and $\Conf_n(X)\defeq \Conf_{\LST{n}}(X)$.

-Let $G$ be a finite connected graph, then we are interested in the homology of $\Conf_n(G)$, the \emph{ordered configuration space of $n$ particles in $G$}.
-In \cite{Luetgehetmann14} we showed that at least one of $H^k(\Conf_\bullet(G);\Rat)$ cannot be representation stable.
+Let $G$ be a finite connected graph (by which we mean a 1-dimensional CW-complex), then we are interested in the homology of $\Conf_n(G)$, the \emph{ordered configuration space of $n$ particles in $G$}.
+In \cite{Luetgehetmann14} we showed that at least one of the $H^k(\Conf_\bullet(G);\Rat)$ for $k\ge 0$ cannot be representation stable.
 In this paper we show that by stabilizing the \emph{graph} instead of the number of particles we get representation stability.

-Let us first specify what we mean by stabilizing the graph.
-For three graphs $G_0, G_1$ and $H$ such that $H$ is a subgraph of $G_0$ as well as of $G_1$, denote by $G_0\sqcup_H G_1$ the graph given by taking the disjoint union of $G_0$ and $G_1$ and glueing them together along $H$.
-Note that $H$ is still a subgraph of $G_0\sqcup_H G_1$, so we can iterate this construction.
-We write $G_0\sqcup_H G_1^{\sqcup k}$ for the $k$-fold iterated glueing.
-The symmetric group $\Sigma_k$ acts on this space by permuting the copies of $G_1$.